awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 Any form of continuous delivery has inherent security risks\.
 Under the AWS [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/), you are responsible for the security of your information in the AWS cloud\.
 The CDK Pipelines library gives you a head start by incorporating secure defaults and modeling best practices, but by its very nature a library that needs a high level of access to fulfill its intended purpose cannot assure complete security\.
 There are many attack vectors outside of AWS and your organization\.

 In particular, keep in mind the following\.
 + Be mindful of the software you depend on\.
-Vet all third\-party software you run on your build machine, as it has the ability to change the infrastructure that gets deployed\.
+Vet all third\-party software you run in your pipeline, as it has the ability to change the infrastructure that gets deployed\.
 + Use dependency locking to prevent accidental upgrades\.
-The default `CdkSynth` that come with CDK Pipelines respect `package-lock.json` and `yarn.lock` to ensure your dependencies are the ones you expect\.
+CDK Pipelines respects `package-lock.json` and `yarn.lock` to ensure your dependencies are the ones you expect\.
 + Credentials for production environments should be short\-lived\.
-After bootstrapping and initial provisioning, there is no need for developers to have account credentials; all changes can be deployed through the pipeline\.
+After bootstrapping and initial provisioning, there is no need for developers to have account credentials at all; changes can be deployed through the pipeline\.
 Eliminate the possibility of credentials leaking by not needing them in the first place\!

 ## Troubleshooting<a name="cdk_pipeline_troubleshooting"></a>